alexs2112/TerminalHero/README.md

 - Character screen to view self, [tab] to swap to next character in party
 - Lots of overlap between StoreScreen and InventoryScreen, should be condensed
 - Dialogue Screens have art, backgrounds with the characters speaking
-- Combat Screens have backgrounds and the characters stand on a "floor"
-  - Only show creature names when they are hovered over or when it is their turn

 **Creatures**:
 - Get secondary stats and resistances correctly to account for base (str,dex,int) stats